radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/admin-overview.md

 ---
 # Admin Overview

 This guide provides an overview of the *Admin* home screen and its features.
-From the *Admin* screen you can access tabs to manage your account settings, Environment Operation Center users, environment alerts and integrations, and monitor cluster health.
+From the *Admin* screen, you can access tabs to manage your account settings, Environment Operation Center users, environment alerts and integrations, and monitor cluster health.

+All Env Ops Center users can access the **Admin** screen, but view and edit permissions will differ depending on a user's assigned role.
+For details on role-based permissions, see the [role-based permissions](role-based-permission/role-based-permissions.md) guide.

 ## Getting started